n0-ware/book-of-n0ware/knowledge-base/concepts/web_tech/cookies.md

 # Cookies
 Cookies are essentially tiny pieces of data (metadata) or information your computer stores locally that can be sent to a server when making a request.

-Can be assigned at any time and contain any value, allowing a webserver to store any information it wants.
+Can be assigned at any time and contain any value, allowing a web server to store any information it wants.

 Cookies are found within the *Developer Tools* section of your browser using <kbd>F12</kbd> or <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>i</kbd>.
 - Firefox: Locate in the `Storage` tab
 - Chrome: Locate in the `Application` tab.
-Select `Cookies` from the dropdown menu in the left side.
+Select `Cookies` from the dropdown menu on the left side.

 ## Types
 - session - Identify you and your access level for stateful communication with a webserver.
-Often called a  ([session](session.md)) and used for [authentication](../authentication.md)
+Often called a  ([sessions](sessions.md)) and used for [authentication](../authentication.md)
 - persistent
 - secure
 - HTTP-only